ekzhang/rustpad/README.md

 ```

 (You can also manually build this image with `docker build -t rustpad .` in the
+project root directory, ensuring that your target platform is `linux/amd64`.)
+To
-project root directory.)
-To run locally, execute the following command, then
+run locally, execute the following command, then open `http://localhost:3030` in
-open `http://localhost:3030` in your browser.
+your browser.

 ```
 docker run --rm -dp 3030:3030 ekzhang/rustpad